Bear Head

 Dogs of War

-Dogs of War consists of two books.
+Dogs of War consists of three books and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.